thingsdb/ThingsDocs/source/includes/_t_grant.md

 ```

 Grant collection or general privileges to a user.
 Access to a user is provided by setting
-a bit mask to either the `:node` scope, `:thingsdb` scope or a collection.
+a bit mask to either the `.node` scope, `.thingsdb` scope or a collection.
 Privileges to ThingsDB gives a user the ability to view counters, add, view remove users etc.

 The following pre-defined masks are available: